Wola massacre: Atrocities committed in the following days of the uprising

 The Sonderkommando "Spilker" was stationed at the rectory of St. Wojciech Church.
 Members of the unit conducted the selection of evacuees at various assembly points throughout the city.
 Executions of "undesirable persons", however, were primarily carried out at the courtyard of the Municipal Fuel Works at 59 Okopowa Street in Wola, located opposite the Pfeiffer Tannery.
 The Chief Commission for the Prosecution of Crimes against the Polish Nation estimated that over 2,000 people were murdered at this site during the Warsaw Uprising.
 However, testimonies from Polish and German witnesses suggest that the number of victims of executions near the Pfeiffer Tannery may have reached as many as 5,000.
 Among the murdered were residents from various districts of Warsaw, primarily Wola, the Old Town, and Northern Śródmieście.

 The greatest number of killings took place at the railway embankment on Górczewska Street and two large factories on Wolska Street – the Ursus Factory at 55 Wolska Street and the Franaszka Factory at 41/45 Wolska Street – as well as the Pfeiffer Factory at 57/59 Okopowa Street.
 At each of these four locations, thousands of people were systematically executed in mass shootings, having been previously rounded up in other places and taken there in groups.

-On August 12, the order was given to stop the indiscriminate killing of Polish civilians in Wola.
-Erich von dem Bach issued a new directive stating that captured civilians were to be evacuated from the city and deported to concentration camps or to Arbeitslager labour camps.